alvinreihans/calculator/README.md

-# Hi!
+# Calculator Project

-This is my first HTML, CSS, and JavaScript project.
+## Description
-This project is created based on one of dicoding.com's course.
+This is my first project on GitHub.
+It's a Calculator project, created with HTML, CSS, and JavaScript.
+This project is created based on one of dicoding.com's courses.